helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 The [OpenTelemetry documentation][opentelemetry-do] describes the defaults; see the "Properties for Zipkin span exporters" section there.

+OpenTelemetry defaults for Zipkin exporters:

 | Setting       | OpenTelemetry default value          |
 |---------------|--------------------------------------|
 | `compression` | `none`                               |
 | `encoder`     | `JSON_V2`                            |
 | `endpoint`    | <http://localhost:9411/api/v2/spans> |
 | `timeout`     | 10 seconds                           |

-OpenTelemetry defaults for Zipkin exporters

 OpenTelemetry provides other exporters, often used for debugging: